 Housing First in Finland

 Finland is the only country in Europe where the number of homeless people is on the decline.
 This is not a coincidence.
-Since the 1980’s, the state, volunteers, municipalities and NGOs have been working with determination to reduce homelessness.
+Since the 1980’s the state, municipalities, NGOs and the volunteers have been working with determination to reduce homelessness.

 Why Housing First?